penn-cnt/ieeg-recon/docs/source/Getting Started.rst

 ====

-Quickstart: Run ieeg-recon App with Docker
+Quickstart: Run iEEG-recon App with Docker
 -----------------------------------------------

-We recommend installing the **ieeg-recon** App that runs in our standalone Docker container.
+We recommend installing the **iEEG-recon** App that runs in our standalone Docker container.
 This quickstart option eliminates the overhead of manually installing multiple third-party software packages.
-However, if you would like to tinker with the codebase, the subsequent sections detail the steps to get ieeg-recon up and running in python or MATLAB.
+However, if you would like to tinker with the codebase, the subsequent sections detail the steps to get iEEG-recon up and running in python or MATLAB.

 .. note::